git-lfs/git-lfs/docs/api.md

 common use case is to defer to another storage host like S3.

 The client should follow the redirect immediately, transferring important headers such as "Range".
-If the redirection isn't to the exact same host and scheme, "Authorization" should be passed too.
+If the redirection is to the exact same host and scheme, "Authorization" should be passed too.

 ### JSON Response